Sign up to get free evidence-based articles, exclusive discounts, and insights from industry-leaders.

 Lisa A. Gorski, MS, RN, HHCNS-BC, CRNI, FAAN

-Lisa Gorski has worked for more than 30 years as a clinical nurse specialist (CNS) for Wheaton Franciscan Home Health & Hospice, now part of Ascension at Home, in Milwaukee, Wisconsin.
-As a CNS, she has developed and oversees the home infusion therapy program, provides staff education, and is involved in agency quality assessment, performance…
+Lisa A. Gorski has worked for 40 years as a clinical nurse specialist (CNS) and educator for Wheaton Franciscan Home Health & Hospice, now part of Ascension at Home, in Milwaukee, Wisconsin.
+As a CNS, she has played a key role in the home infusion therapy program, contributing to clinician education, policy and procedure development,…

 Thank you!